corda/corda-docs-portal/content/en/docs/corda-enterprise/4.7/cordapps/reissuing-states.md

 If the issuing party is not a participant, they do not get updated if the original state is consumed.
 It is therefore possible for the issuing party to reissue a state, which has already been consumed.
 However, in that case the requesting party will not be able to prove that such a state has been exited, and therefore be unable to unlock (consume) it.

-### Further cheating possibilities that are not covered
+### Preventing other cheating possibilities

-Despite the actions preventing cheating described above, cheating still might be possible if state implementation allows for that.

-{{< note >}}
-Consider using different wording in the customer-facing copy.
-For example, something along the lines that the issuing party must a trusted party and is expected to act in an appropriate way.
+The issuing party must be a trusted party and is expected to act in an appropriate way.
+The use cases described below provide recommendations on state implementations that could prevent other cheating possibilities.
-{{< /note >}}

 #### Possibility of other party reissuing the state